 The Company is involved in various legal disputes and other legal proceedings that arise from time to time in the ordinary course of business.
-Based on currently available information, the Company does not believe that the disposition of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial condition, results of operations or cash flows.
+Based on currently available information, the Company does not believe that it is reasonably possible that the disposition of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial condition, results of operations or cash flows.
 It is possible that, as additional information becomes available, the impact on the Company of an adverse determination could have a different effect.

-The Company leases office space, warehouse and distribution space under noncancelable operating leases.
+The Company leases office, warehouse and distribution space under non-cancelable operating leases.
 As leases expire, it can be expected that, in the normal course of business, certain leases will be renewed or replaced.
 Certain lease agreements include escalating rents over the lease terms.
 The Company expenses rent on a straight-line basis over the lease term which commences on the date the Company has the right to control the property.
 The cumulative expense recognized on a straight-line basis in excess of the cumulative payments is included in accounts payable and accrued liabilities and other long-term liabilities in the accompanying consolidated balance sheets.

-Total rent expense of the Company for the three months ended March 31, 2011 and 2010 was \$438 and \$100, respectively.
+Total rent expense of the Company for the three months ended June 30, 2011 and 2010 was \$361 and \$219, respectively, and for the six months ended June 30, 2011 and 2010 was \$799 and \$319, respectively.